 Not all people will be at their best when working from home.
-Hire these types of people to your remote team to make it efficient:
+Hire these types of people to your remote team in order to make it efficient:

 Be the first to receive exclusive offers and the latest news on our products and services directly in your inbox.

 We appreciate your recent sign up for a LiveAgent.